-When Sarah Thompson, a mid-level marketing manager at a tech startup, first heard the term 'device posture', she assumed it was some obscure IT terminology.
-Little did she know that this seemingly arcane concept would become a cornerstone of modern organizational cybersecurity—especially in the rapidly evolving Bring Your Own Device (BYOD) ecosystem.
+When Sarah Thompson, a marketing manager at a tech startup, first heard the term 'device posture', she figured it was just some random IT jargon.
+She had no idea that this weird-sounding concept would actually become super important for company cybersecurity—especially now that everyone's bringing their own devices to work.

 Understanding Device Posture in the BYOD Landscape